masslab/HARproject/CodeBook.md

 #### nameKey.txt
 This text file was described above in detail and is provided for convenience to enable machine-based cross-referencing of the new transformed variable names in the tidy data with the original variable names.
-It is essentially the same data represented in the table above without the first column (row numbers corresponding to column numbers in `tidyData.txt`), and without the fifth and sixth columns.
+It is essentially the same data represented in the table above without the first column (row numbers corresponding to column numbers in `tidyData.txt`), and without the fifth and sixth columns (Displayed As and Values).